In this home laser & IPL hair removal guide:

 - After that continue as directed by the user manual either to complete the full regimen or start your maintenance phase with top-ups every 4 to 8 weeks.

 Some users experience very fast results, whereas others needed 2 or 3 times as long.
 It varies by individual.
-So, it’s important to stick at it and not give up if you don’t see results within a few goes.
+So, if you don’t see results within a few goes, don’t give up!
+Stick at it and give it more time.

 Other reported effects